 What about Patient Education?

-Pharmacists can be an excellent resources in terms of medication education.
+Pharmacists can be excellent resources in terms of medication education.
 However, the problem is they often do not have the time.
 It is also often the case that patients notice the pharmacy’s rush and don’t want to be a ‘bother’ by asking too many questions.
 Another reason is that such questions can feel uncomfortable, especially when other customers are waiting in line.
 They are more likely to discuss concerns with their physician in privacy.

 Is it Confidential?

 Doctor dispensing medication in an office avoids potential embarrassment.
 Some patients do not want their name or mediation information called out while other customers are waiting, as is often the case at pharmacies.

 Privacy is of paramount concern.
 Even verifying a patient’s birthday, address, and phone number can be upsetting or risky.
 Patients appreciate having a private environment to receive medication and ask for information.